COURT OF APPEALS OPINIONS

 Authoring Judge: Per Curiam

-Because the order appealed from does not constitute a final judgment, this Court lacks jurisdiction to consider this appeal.
+Because appellant did not timely file a Tenn.
+Sup.
+Ct.
+R. 10B recusal appeal, and the order appealed does not constitute a final appealable judgment, this Court lacks jurisdiction to consider this appeal.